Migrate from braft

 Migrate application code.
 Replace

 Plan storage migration separately.
 If you have persisted Raft logs and snapshots on disk, changing the storage backend is a distinct step from changing headers.
 QuorumKit supports the existing braft storage backends, so you can migrate the API without touching storage.
-When you are ready to change backends, do it deliberately and with validation.
-See Storage layer.
+That includes the common case where your node still uses legacy

 What the compatibility layer does and does not do